KLaFleur/Science-Maps/README.md

 ## Next Steps

 ### looking for bias
-* Look into using [sentiment analysis](https://en.wikipedia.org/wiki/Sentiment_analysis) to expose patterns in attitudes around polarizing topics like mental illness as they relate to location.
+* investigate options for using [sentiment analysis](https://en.wikipedia.org/wiki/Sentiment_analysis) to expose patterns in attitudes around polarizing topics like mental illness as they relate to location.

 ### improving existing functions

-Integrate a named entity recognition tool, such as the [Stanford Natural Language Processing group's](https://nlp.stanford.edu/) [Named Entity Recognizer](https://nlp.stanford.edu/software/CRF-NER.html) coupled with the geocoding function of the [Google Maps API](https://developers.google.com/maps/) to detect and get coordinates for locations that aren't loaded into the dictionary.
+* Integrate a named entity recognition tool, such as the [Stanford Natural Language Processing group's](https://nlp.stanford.edu/) [Named Entity Recognizer](https://nlp.stanford.edu/software/CRF-NER.html) coupled with the geocoding function of the [Google Maps API](https://developers.google.com/maps/) to detect and get coordinates for locations that aren't loaded into the dictionary.

-Add support for protected areas, mountain ranges, and forests around the world(only U.S. National parks are supported as of now)
+* Add support for protected areas, mountain ranges, and forests around the world(only U.S. National parks are supported as of now)

-Look into an issue where the scraper returns 404 errors on ~25% of links it runs
+* Look into an issue where the scraper returns 404 errors on ~25% of links it runs

-Link location results to the title of the article that they came from
+* Link location results to the title of the article that they came from

 ​